 The medical school recognizes the use of a single IRB (sIRB) of record for research that is funded by the NIH and carried out at more than one site in the United States.
+(See Section 9, NIH Single IRB (sIRB) for Multi-Site Research).

 Other investigator-initiated studies must be reviewed by the medical school's IRB and are not eligible for review by external IRBs.
 Exceptions may be made by the associate dean for Research on an individual basis.